 Worthiness is something that you define for yourself.
 No one else can determine your worth but you.
 When we do let someone else define our level of freedom, we ultimately give away our power to be happy.

 The 3-step process to remedy your UNHAPPINESS DUE TO LACK OF FREEDOM:

 1. FORGIVENESS – When you forgive, you take your power back.
 Forgiveness is the ultimate weapon to fight the feeling of powerlessness.
 Forgive yourself for picking a partner who limited your freedom.
 Forgive yourself for limiting your power to do whatever you want in your life.

 2. GRATITUDE – Being thankful has been well studied to reveal that it can profoundly create quantum changes in your outlook on life.
 When you are grateful for everything that you experience and see all experiences as gifts for learning, growing and evolving, then you create a state in which you will be able to receive everything you want.
 Gratitude allows you to shift your perspective from the past to the now and then the future.

 3. ACCEPTANCE – The state of freedom is a state of belief that you have choice and opportunity.
 When you forgive and are grateful, then you allow yourself to move into acceptance and choice, and then you live in the feeling of freedom.

 Happiness is conceived as the overall appreciation of one’s life as a whole.

-The idea of freedom and becoming free can be very scary, especially when you’ve been tethered to another person for years.
+The idea of freedom and becoming free can be terrifying, especially when you’ve been tethered to another person for years.
 It’s the ultimate fear of being lost without a safety net or guiding cord.
-When we finally take control of our lives by forgiving our choice, becoming grateful for the lessons and accepting that only we make the rules, then we are truly free.
+When we finally take control of our lives by forgiving our choice, becoming grateful for the lessons, and accepting that only we make the rules, then we are truly free.